pinot-contrib/pinot-docs/operators/tutorials/authentication/basic-auth-access-control.md

 **2. Distribute service tokens to pinot's components**

 For simplicity, we'll reuse the admin credentials as service tokens.
-In a production environment you'll keep them separate.
+In a production environment, you'll keep them separate.

 {% tabs %}
 {% tab title="Controller" %}